thosgood/this-weeks-finds/markdown/1-50/week041.md

-It is somehow satisfying, therefore, to see that spin networks arise naturally as a convenient description of states in the loop representation of quantum gravity, which STARTS mainly with Einstein's equations and the principles of quantum mechanics.
+It is somehow satisfying, therefore, to see that spin networks arise naturally as a convenient description of states in the loop representation of quantum gravity, which **starts** mainly with Einstein's equations and the principles of quantum mechanics.
 Certainly there is a lot more we need to learn about them....
 One place worth reading about them is: